How we work

 Working locally: Federated Boards

 SELEP operates a federated model of local LEP Boards by geographical area, which allows for decision-making and project prioritisation at a local level.
-Eighty-eight businesses are directly engaged through the SELEP federal approach, with these businesses forming the majority of the local level boards.
-These Federated Boards manage funding devolved by the Accountability Board, taking all local decisions on this investment within defined thresholds.
+A large number of businesses are directly engaged through the SELEP federal approach, with these businesses forming the majority of the local level boards.

 As well as providing essential engagement, the federal board structure also delivers additional assurance to the Board and to Government.
 Schemes are developed and prioritised at the local level before they are submitted for scrutiny and prioritisation to the Accountability Board.
 Local businesses are able to bring their knowledge and expertise to the fore in assisting local authorities in determining the right investments for the area.
 Business membership organisations such as the Chambers of Commerce, the Institute of Directors and the Federation of Small Businesses are represented at this level and significantly enhance the inclusivity of the conversations.